 6.37.2 Procedures

-Figure 6.37.1-1 describes the group management procedure, the ProSe Direct Discovery and the NR PC5 groupcast mode communication at the PC5 reference point, as well as the group management procedures at the Application Layer.
-The Figure is consistent with Figure 6.3.2-1 in TS 23.287 [5] but highlightsthe ProSe Direct Discovery aspect.Each step in the procedure is described in more detail below.
+Figure 6.37.1-1 below describes the group management procedure, the ProSe Direct Discovery and the NR PC5 groupcast mode communication at the PC5 reference point, as well as the group management procedures at the Application Layer.
+The Figure extends Figure 6.3.2-1 in TS 23.287 [5] by:

+- adding the ProSe Direct Discovery (step 2 in Figure 6.37.1-1) which is not included in TS 23.287 [5].

+- making it explicit that group management can be done either on demand or using pre-provisioned parameters, and that this can optionally be based on communication with an Application Server.

+Each step in the procedure is described in more detail below.

 Figure 6.37.1-1 also illustrates a strict separation between Application Layer procedures on one hand (beyond the scope of this specification and shown with dashed lines), and groupcast mode communication procedures at the PC5 reference point on the other hand (shown with solid lines).